 “Oh, yes,” Hajime said as if he’d just remembered, “you can’t understand them.”
 He was already developing a theory, though, about Sano the casual necrovisual that claimed not to be a communicator but was comprehensible to familiars and didn’t like to have his magical senses clouded…

-When Sano’s usual irritation appeared, Tokio remarked that it was the same angry energy that surrounded the ghost.
+When Sano’s usual irritation appeared, Tokio remarked that it was the same as the energy surrounding the ghost.

 Hajime replied to her instead of to Sano, just to see if Sano would become more angry.
 “Yes, he’s been absorbing it trying to deal with this, but it hasn’t been working.”

-Tokio thought this was no wonder, because… but Hajime wasn’t able to catch the rest of her statement as Sano interrupted:
+Tokio believed this no wonder, because… but Hajime couldn’t catch the rest of her statement as Sano interrupted:

 “Stop having conversations I can’t fucking understand and tell me what they think!”